 Background to the Health And Safety At Work Act 1974

-The Health and Safety at Work Act 1974 resulted from the findings of the Robens’ report 1972, which identified that current health and safety laws at the time tended to focus on specific industries only.
+The Health and Safety at Work Act 1974 resulted from the findings of the Robens’ report 1972, which identified that health and safety laws at the time tended to focus on specific industries only.
 This left some 5 million workers unprotected by any health and safety legislation.
 The public and contractors were generally ignored as the law tended to focus on the safety of plant and equipment rather than raising awareness and development of health and safety for people.

 Keeping up with technology was another issue as each piece of legislation had to be passed into law.
 This meant it took a long time to apply any changes to health and safety law and things were changing fast.

 Photo of Lord Robens with kind permission of http://www.npg.org.uk/collections/search/portraitLarge/mw102727/Alfred-Robens-Baron-Robens-of-Woldingham

 What are the founding principles of the Act?

 The principle recommendation was that there should be one single Act that covers all workers and could be adapted quickly to respond to technology or changes in industry.

-The Health and Safety at Work Act became what is called an Enabling Act which allows the Secretary of State to make further laws underneath it (known as regulations) without the need to pass another Act of Parliament.
+The Health and Safety at Work Act became what is called an Enabling Act which allows the Secretary of State to introduce further laws underneath the Act (known as regulations) without the need to pass another Act of Parliament.
 This allowed safety regulations to be put in place quickly and flexibly.

 These regulations are laws approved by Parliament and are usually following the recommendations of the HSE.